-- 1- Application form must be submitted as a WORD file AND as a signed scanned version (PDF) - 2- Budget must be submitted as an EXCEL file AND as a signed scanned version (PDF) - 3- All supporting documents must be scanned and in PDF format
+- 1- Application form must be submitted as a WORD file AND as a signed scanned version (PDF) - 2- Budget must be submitted both as an EXCEL soft copy file AND as a printed out, stamped and signed scanned version of all three tabs (Budget, Justification and Expected Sources of Funding) in PDF format - 3- All supporting documents must be scanned and in PDF format

 Applications must be complete and contain all requested information and all required annexes and supporting documents.
-Lead applicants must verify that their application is complete using the checklist (Section 9 of the Grant Application Form).
+Lead applicants must verify that their application is complete using the checklist (Section 10 of the Grant Application Form).
 Failure to comply with these requirements may lead to the rejection of the application.
 Incomplete applications may be rejected.